Saso Uganda Safaris – Rwanda, Uganda Gorilla Trekking Safaris & Tours

 Gorilla Trekking Safaris & Tour Trips is the service we offer and we do it best.
 Saso Uganda Safaris manages and operates Saso Gorilla Trips website.
-Saso Uganda Safaris is a Ugandan based Tours and Safari Company established to deliver an enriching African holiday experience to our guests.
+Saso Uganda Safaris is a Ugandan based Tours and Safari Company established to deliver an enriching Africa Safari experience to our guests.
 We care about preserving the environment and natural resources, respect local customs and practices, care about the needs of the local people and are dedicated to giving our guests more than the average package deal.

 Considering our passion for the wild and the expertise we have acquired over the years in wildlife Safaris and gorilla trekking safaris in the famous jungles of Uganda and Rwanda, our travel products are unquestionably top market.
-Gorilla Safari Trips’ guides will take you through the thick jungles of 3 of the only habitats of the last 800 remaining mountain gorillas in the world.
+Our Gorilla Safari guides will take you through the thick jungles of 3 of the only habitats of the last 880 remaining mountain gorillas in the world.
 It’s a life’s dream adventure.

 Tell us about your plans and one of our specialists will be in touch to plan a unique trip for you…

 Gorilla Tracking Safaris

 The endangered Mountain Gorillas of Uganda won’t be found in any zoo in the world (they do not survive in captivity and there are no surviving mountain gorillas in zoos), you can only find them and see them in Africa, in the countries of Uganda, Rwanda, and the Democratic Republic of Congo.